mining, team, on-site

 Why not join an award-winning graduate program?

-The BHP Graduate Program has been awarded and recognised as one of the best in Australia for the last 4 consecutive years.
-Because we know we have a responsibility to provide the very best and brightest graduates the best graduate program, if we are to help accelerate the building of a better world.
-Why not you?
+The BHP Graduate Program has been awarded and recognised as one of the best in Australia throughout the last decade.
+Because we know our future depends on the talent we grow today, we put genuine care into creating a program that supports, develops and challenges the very best graduates and interns.
+If you are ready to start building a better tomorrow, there's never been a better time.

 #3Australia's Top Mining, Energy, Oil and Gas Graduate Employers